Tech Resources for Flexible Instruction

 Research, note taking, use of sources and works cited is graded by the librarian according to the rubric provided.
 This grade is applied to the ELA writing grade.

-Each classroom seeks to foster the values of a Catholic, Christian community: kindness, courtesy, justice, respect, hospitality and cooperation.
+Each classroom seeks to foster the values of a Catholic, Christian community: reverence, kindness, courtesy, justice, respect, hospitality and cooperation.
 Please refer to policies outlined in the School Handbook.